AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Report_1.md

 If bubble formation is slow or inconsistent, it may be due to the ratio between the density of the particles and the density of water.
 Schultz found that bubble formation was present in fluidized beds with high ratios, so the subteam may want to consider using more dense particles if problems arise.

 In the following weeks, the subteam plans to test the effectiveness of a fluidized bed reactor in removing excess dissolved gas.
+[All sources are well cited in the correct format.
+Research mentioned above are relevant. ]

 ## Bibliography